The Final Commitments can be downloaded directly from the European Commission website using this link: Final Commitments PDF.

 Slot Release Procedure

 Under the Commitments, an Applicant requesting slots under the Slot Release Procedure is first required to follow the four steps set out in Clause 1.3.1 of the Commitments at least seven (7) weeks before the Slot Request Submission Deadline (‘SRSD’) for the IATA season for which they are applying for slots.
-The SRSD for the IATA Summer Season 2019 is Thursday 4 October 2018 and therefore the deadline for applications is 16 August 2018.
+The SRSD for the IATA Winter Season 2019/2020 is Thursday 16 May 2019 and therefore the deadline for applications is 28 March 2019.

-The Trustee will open the applications process for the IATA Summer Season 2019 on 19 July 2018.
-Applications for slots for the Summer Season 2019 under the Slot Release Procedure of the Commitments must therefore be received by the Trustee by Close of Business (COB) on Thursday 16 August 2018.
-The COB deadline for applications is 6pm British Summer Time (BST).
+The Trustee will open the applications process for the IATA Winter Season 2019/2020 on 28 February 2019.
+Applications for slots for the Winter Season 2019/2020 under the Slot Release Procedure of the Commitments must therefore be received by the Trustee by Close of Business (COB) on Thursday 28 March 2019.
+The COB deadline for applications is 6pm Greenwich Mean Time (GMT).
 Applications received after this deadline will be rejected.

 The Trustee is inviting applications for Slots on London – New York, as follows: